List of Stateside Puerto Rican communities: Wisconsin

-In Wisconsin, 53% of the Puerto Rican population resides in the city of Milwaukee, the remaining portion is mostly in southeastern Wisconsin, in areas near Milwaukee and Chicago.
+In Wisconsin, 53% of the Puerto Rican population resides in the city of Milwaukee.
+The remaining portion is mostly in southeastern Wisconsin, in areas near Milwaukee and Chicago, such as Kenosha, Racine, West Allis, and Greenfield.

 Indiana

-Elsewhere in the Midwest, in Indiana, Northwest Indiana has many Puerto Ricans in cities such as Hammond and East Chicago.
+Elsewhere in the Midwest, in Indiana, Northwest Indiana has many Puerto Ricans in cities such as Hammond, Portage, and East Chicago.
 The city of Indianapolis also has a small population.
 The majority of Indiana's Puerto Rican population is in Northwest Indiana, with most of the remaining portion in the Indianapolis area.

 Michigan

-In Michigan, the Puerto Rican population is relatively small, yet present in Detroit and Pontiac.
+In Michigan, the Puerto Rican population is relatively small, yet mostly present in Detroit and Pontiac in the Detroit area.
+Sizeable numbers are also in the Grand Rapids area.

-The West
+The Southwest Detroit Oakwood Heights neighborhood, has a big Puerto Rican community, at over 20%.
+Other nearby areas like Springwells and other parts of SW and South Detroit, Millenium Village, and Corktown also have sizable Puerto Rican populations, clocking over 4% for each of them.
+The PR population is rather scant in most parts of northern Detroit.

+Puerto Ricans in the West

-The Western United States is home to 372,000 Puerto Ricans, comprising 8% of the Puerto Rican population nationwide.
+The Western United States is home to 465,000 Puerto Ricans, comprising 8% of the Puerto Rican population nationwide.
+Most Puerto Ricans in the western US live in California, smaller numbers live in areas like Las Vegas, Nevada and Phoenix, Arizona, as well as the Honolulu metropolitan area in Hawaii.

 California

 In California, Puerto Rican populations are largely present in Los Angeles, Long Beach, San Diego, and many other cities in Southern California and the Inland Empire region, as well as the Bay Area, especially San Francisco.